-1) It is SUNDAY, NOVEMBER 16.
-Click on Random Evidence for today's latest Sunday notes-column package.
-2) In The Previous Blogpost (ITPB): Dolphins wad Bills, DSM poll, NFL Week 11 picks & more.
-3) Follow us on Twitter @gregcote.
+1) It is SUNDAY, NOVEMBER 30.
+Note, Random Evidence, our Sunday notes column, is on holiday today and next week.
+Random (and its expanded blig-only Top 10) will return on Dec.
+14. 2) In The Previous Blogpost (ITPB): Ray Rice poll, Dolphins/NFL Week 13 picks, Thanksgiving video, Al Golden verdict & more.
+2) Follow us on Twitter @gregcote.
 Also Facebook, Instagram and Vine.

-CANESFAN SATISFACTION METER: G10: Results are certified in the latest Canesfan Satisfaction Meter postgame poll, and they show 47.6 percent overall satisfaction in the wake of Saturday night's 30-26 home loss to Florida State putting UM's season record at 6-4 overall and 3-3 in the ACC.
-(That's easily UM's highest grade following a loss this season).
+CANESFAN SATISFACTION METER: G12: Results are certified in the latest Canesfan Satisfaction Meter postgame poll, and they show 1.8 percent overall satisfaction in the wake of Saturday's 35-23 loss to visiting Pittsburgh putting UM's final regular season record at 6-6 overall and 3-5 in the ACC.
+That's a record low approval rating and includes 92.8% calling themselves "very dissatisfied."
+(This is not the final CSM; we'll have a last one after the bowl game).
 The CSM, in its sixth season, is your invitation after every Hurricanes game to vote on your overall satisfaction with the team and season in a continuing weekly gauge of how UM football fans are feeling.
 Criteria for voting is your own, but I suggest you consider the most recent game's performance and caliber of opponent, season as a whole, program's direction and your overall degree of optimism -- all in the context of reasonable expectations.
 Results are certified official the morning after one full day of voting.
-In this case that was around 8:45 a.m. today/Monday.
+In this case that was around 9 a.m. today/Monday.

 2014 CSM results